CJones770/tractography-pipeline-restore/Pipeline/README.txt

 https://github.com/Washington-University/HCPpipelines && https://www.humanconnectome.org/software/hcp-mr-pipelines

-Both (my and the official) pipelines rely on NVIDIA's CUDA toolkit for gpu acceleration/parallelization, and therefore nvidia's docker container runtime toolkit should be installed prior to starting the container if it has not been installed already.
-This can be achieved by running  : apt-get install nvidia-docker2 [for docker versions 19.03 or newer]
+Both (my and the official) pipelines rely on NVIDIA's CUDA toolkit for gpu acceleration/parallelization, and therefore to run this dwi-pipeline version 1.0.1d in a docker container as intended, nvidia's docker container runtime toolkit should be installed prior to starting the container if it has not been installed already.
+This can be achieved by running  : apt-get update && apt-get install nvidia-docker2 [for docker versions 19.03 or newer] see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html for troubleshooting

 OR: